 How will they be assessed?

-Writing - A persuasive essay on a topic of their choice, performed in front of an audience for their GCSE Spoken Language Endorsement.
+A persuasive speech on a topic of their choice, performed in front of an audience for their GCSE Spoken Language Endorsement.

 How can parents support their child?

 The English department encourages parents to involve themselves in their child’s learning by:

 Checking the quality of your child’s home learning.
 Have they used their allocated time effectively?

 Ask them what their current target is and how they can achieve it; what will success look like?